Curriculum focuses on skill development

 Guided by reinforcement-based teaching strategies, The Guild School’s educational curriculum focuses on skill development in the areas of communications, sensory integration, positive behavior support, socialization, pre-vocational/vocational, play and self-care.

-The Guild School’s 85 students each has an Individualized Education Plan (IEP), a personalized learning plan that establishes specific goals and objectives based on an assessment of specific needs.
+The Guild School’s 90 students each has an Individualized Education Plan (IEP), a personalized learning plan that establishes specific goals and objectives based on an assessment of specific needs.
 Guild School educators regularly monitor progress and adjust the IEP to ensure that each student is progressing toward his or her highest level of achievement while being challenged, motivated and encouraged.
+The Guild School's Without Walls educators facilitate community-based experiences that build on each student's IEP goals.

 The Guild's use of schedules provides the structure and consistency that special learners need.
 Schedules are also used to support students in tolerating new events and coping with occasional changes in daily events.